Live map of COVID-19 evidence

 We receive studies that EPPI Centre has screened after searching weekly in Medline and Embase.
 We supplement these studies with a weekly search in Scopus.

 We update the map every other week.

-As of 26 May 2020 the map contains 2,201 publications categorised by topic, population, and publication type.
-We have screened 17,000 references retrieved through our searches.
-The map includes all systematic reviews, RCTs, non-randomised studies with control groups, and method papers identified up to 18 May 2020.
-For non-randomised studies without control groups, qualitative studies, and protocols, the map is up-to-date until 27 April 2020.
+As of 15 July 2020, the map contains 6,513 publications categorised by topic, population, and publication type.
+Together with EPPI Centre, we have screened 29,317 references retrieved through our searches.
+The map includes all systematic reviews, health technology assessments, RCTs, non-randomised studies with control groups, and method papers identified up to 15 June 2020.
+For non-randomised studies without control groups, qualitative studies and protocols, the map is updated until 4 May 2020.

 More detailed maps are available for these topics:

 - Experiences and perception, social, political, economic aspects

 Do you have questions or comments?
 Please contact us at Covidfirstname.lastname@example.org

 We are seeking agencies and individual contributors interested in collaborating on this live map of COVID-19 evidence.
 Specifically, we are looking for partners who want to engage in the categorisation of COVID-19 studies or in the risk of bias appraisal of prioritised studies.
 A complete call for collaboration is available.